Pj Hall

 From - 2024, To - Present

-Paul Jerome Hall is an American basketball player for the Charlotte Hornets of the National Basketball Association (NBA), currently on a two-way contract with the Greensboro Swarm of the NBA G League.
-Born on February 21, 2002, in Spartanburg, South Carolina, Hall played college basketball for the Clemson Tigers, where he emerged as a prominent player.
-After a notable collegiate career, he went undrafted in the 2024 NBA draft but quickly signed a two-way contract with the Hornets, marking the start of his professional journey.
+Paul Jerome Hall, known professionally as PJ Hall, is an American basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+He plays under a two-way contract that ties him to the Greensboro Swarm of the NBA G League.
+Born on February 21, 2002, in Spartanburg, South Carolina, Hall developed into one of the Atlantic Coast Conference’s most productive big men during his college career at Clemson.
+After going undrafted in the 2024 NBA draft, he quickly found a foothold in the professional ranks and has since carved out a role as a hardworking frontcourt contributor.

 Early Life and Background